-Throughout his tenure as head coach, Cannon has seen eight of his players named to the all-American squad by the National Soccer Coaches Association of America (NSCAA).
-In total, 70 players have been named NSCAA all-region, with 25 landing on the first-team – including two recent graduates, Alexis Heffernan and Jessica Hanson.
+Throughout his tenure as head coach, Cannon has seen nine of his players named to the all-American squad by the National Soccer Coaches Association of America (NSCAA) or College Commissioners Association (CCA).
+In total, 76 players have been named NSCAA all-region, with 27 landing on the first-team – including current keeper Katie Mattingly and graduate Megan Whitehead.

-Cannon has led the program to the NCAA postseason 11 times and was the Mid-America Intercollegiate Athletics Association (MIAA) Coach of the Year eight times.
-He was also named the Central Region Coach of the Year in 2001.
+Cannon has led the program to the NCAA postseason 12 times and was the Mid-America Intercollegiate Athletics Association (MIAA) Coach of the Year eight times.
+In 2016, he garnered his first GLVC Coach of the Year award after leading the team to a co-championship and the number two seed in the NCAA Division II Tournament.
+He was also named the Central Region Coach of the Year in 2001 and Midwest Coach of the Year in 2016.

-During the program’s first three seasons of competition in the Great Lakes Valley Conference, Cannon guided the Bulldogs to a combined 31-6-8 (.778) record, including a conference tournament championship in 2015.
+During the program’s first four seasons of competition in the Great Lakes Valley Conference, Cannon guided the Bulldogs to a combined 43-7-10 (.800) record, including a conference tournament championship in 2015 and regular season co-championship with Rockhurst in 2016.
 The Bulldogs have been to the NCAA Div.
-II tournament two of the three (2013, 2015) seasons as GLVC members.
+II tournament three of the four (2013, 2015 & 2016) seasons as GLVC members.

 When it came to MIAA play, the Bulldogs were the most dominant team in the league’s history prior to shifting to the GLVC in 2013, having won more than 81% of their conference games with a combined 131-23-18 record in 14 seasons.
 Four players were named the MIAA’s Most Valuable Player, while a league-high 129 players were named all-conference, an average of more than nine per season, since the league added women’s soccer as a conference sport in 1999.
 Cannon’s teams captured nine of the 14 MIAA titles offered from 1999-2012.